Pre-K Rock Out Info

 Who Will Be Teaching My Rocker?

-All classes Pre-K Rock Out and Rock Out classes are led by RBL's directors, Brian Gorman and Marcus Stoesz.
-We are the directors, the teachers, the recording engineers, the bookers, the windbags, the janitors, the performers, the backing band, the storytellers, and the recipients of so many ridiculous jokes, touching comments and curious, amazing thoughts from your rockers.
-We each have years and years of teaching and childcare experience, and we have recorded and toured extensively with our fancy pants rock bands.
+All Rock Out and Pre-K Rock Out classes will be led by Brian Gorman and Marcus Stoesz.
+We are the directors, the teachers, the recording engineers, the bookers, the windbags, the storytellers, the janitors, the performers, the backing band, and the recipients of so many ridiculous jokes, touching comments and curious, amazing thoughts from your rockers.
+We each have decades of teaching, childcare, and direct care experience and we have written, recorded, and toured extensively with our fancy pants rock bands.

 What Will My Rocker Do In Class?